mattCarapella/pintos/README.md

-# pintos
+# Pintos
-Pintos operating system project (written in C) Supports kernel threads, loading and running user programs, a file system, and virtual memory.
+Pintos operating system project (written in C) Supports kernel threads and loading and running user programs (passes all tests for projects 1 and 2).
-Passes All Tests for Project 1 and 2.